emberjs/rfcs/text/0779-first-class-component-templates.md

 ```

 Accordingly, we should switch to generating *without* a class name: `ember generate component greeting --component-class=@glimmer/component` should produce a class named `Greeting`, *not* `GreetingComponent`.
 The generated names for routes, services, and controllers can remain as they are, since they are never invoked this way.

+[^polaris]: Polaris was announced as planned at EmberConf 2021.
+This plan assumes we ship Polaris before Ember 5.
+If we ship Ember 5 first, the dynamics would be much the same, but with the major version as the point wehn we switch the default instead.

 [^ts-component-name]: In TypeScript, this also extends to `GreetingComponentArgs` (or, with [RFC #0748][rfc-0748], something like `GreetingComponentSignature`), which gets *really* unwieldy!